What should I do if I think I may be infected?

 Are there HIV tests I can do at home?

-There is only one HIV home kit that is approved by the Food and Drug Administration (FDA).
+Yes.
 The Home Access HIV-1 Test System is a collection kit that is used to collect a blood sample that is then mailed to a laboratory for testing.
 This test offers the advantage of privacy and anonymity.
+Another option is the OraQuick In-Home HIV test.
+This test involves swabbing the inside of your mouth.
+You do not have to collect your blood.
+Your results are ready within 20 minutes.

 Should I use the home test or see my doctor?